brian-chau/cpp_practice/README.md

             5. Click "Add SSH Key"
             6. Run `ssh -T git@github.com`, then type "yes"

-## Setting up the dependencies for this project
-1. Download the project source code:
-    1. Open WSL.
-        1. Ctrl+R
-        2. Type `wsl`
-        3. Press Enter

-    2. Run these commands:
-        ```
-        cd repos
-        git clone git@github.com:brian-chau/cpp_wsl_ncurses.git
-        ```
-2. Setup the project
-    1. Navigate to the project with `cd cpp_wsl_ncurses`
-    2. Run this command to install the necessary libraries: `sudo apt install make build-essential lzip m4 libncurses5-dev`
-    3. (Optional) Install "gmp":
-        1. Download GMP from here: https://gmplib.org/
-        2. Unpack it with the command: `sudo tar --lzip -xvf gmp-x.y.z.tar.lz`
-        3. Navigate into that folder: `cd gmp-x.y.z`
-        4. Run the following commands:
-            ```
-            sudo ./configure --enable-cxx
-            sudo make
-            sudo make check
-            sudo make install
-            ```
-    4. Run: `make`
-    5. Run: `sudo ldconfig`

 ## Setting up VSCode
-1. Right-click on the project folder, select `Open in Terminal` to open the application in WSL2, then type `code .`
+1. Right-click on the project folder, select `Open in Linux` to open the application in WSL2, then type `code .`
+2. If prompted to answer "Do you trust the authors of the files in this folder?" check the box "Trust the authors of all files in the parent folder" and click "Yes, I trust the authors."
-2. Press Ctrl+Shift+X to open the "Extensions" window.
+3. Press Ctrl+Shift+X to open the "Extensions" window.
-3. Install the following extensions
+4. Install the following extensions
     1. C/C++ Themes
     2. C/C++ Extension Pack
     3. Makefile Tools
     4. Remote - WSL
     5. Better C++ Syntax
     6. Clang Format by xaver
-4. Close VSCode
+5. Close VSCode
-5. Type `code .` in the terminal to restart it.
+6. Type `code .` in the terminal to restart it.
-6. Press Ctrl+Shift+X again to open the "Extensions" window.
+7. Press Ctrl+Shift+X again to open the "Extensions" window.
-7. If any of the above extensions say "Install in WSL: Ubuntu-20.04", then click that button.
+8. If any of the above extensions say "Install in WSL: Ubuntu-20.04", then click that button.
-8. Configure editor settings
+9. Configure editor settings
     1. Click the gear icon in the lower left corner.
     2. Click Settings.
     3. In the search bar, type "minimap" and uncheck "Editor > Minimap: Enabled" where the checkbox says "Controls whether the minimap is shown"